 Why do letters of recommendation matter?

-As grades and test scores provide admissions officers with quantitative data around a student’s achievement, recommendations provide a qualitative assessment of a student’s high school experience.
-As we will discuss, this is why it is important for your primary recommendations to be academic in nature.
+While grades and test scores tell admissions officers how you performed academically in high school, essays and recommendations tell admissions officers who you are.
+As we will discuss, this is why it is important for your primary recommendations to be focused on you as a student and learner (though this doesn’t necessarily mean that the recommendations should come from the classes you had the highest grades in.
 Most scholarships and colleges are going to be most interested in what your teachers and guidance counselors have to say.

 Next, let’s talk about how to ask for a letter or recommendation from your teachers and guidance counselors.

 How to ask for a letter of recommendation

 Now that we have discussed what a letter of recommendation is and why they matter, let’s dive into how you can ask your teachers for a letter of recommendation.

 Pick teachers from your junior year

 College admissions officers are looking for recommendation letters that are recent.
 This means that students should focus on teachers they had during junior year.
 In some cases, it can be okay to choose a non-junior year teacher who knows you really well and who you’ve had for a few semesters, but I’d always defer to the teacher you’ve had more recently.
 Senior year can work too, but remember that you might not have enough time to get to know your teacher (this can be especially tricky if you intend to apply anywhere Early Decision or Early Action).